prisma/docs/.github/ISSUE_TEMPLATE/doc_request.md

 ---
-name: ✍ Documentation request
+name: ✍ Documentation request or bug
-about: Suggest changes or new content to the documentation.
-title: "Doc request:"
+about: Report a bug, request new content, or suggest an improvement.
 labels: "docs"
 assignees: ""
 ---